 The second major development of television was in 1960s when the introduction of color in 1964, a revolution transformed the world.
 It was for the first time that the audiences could see shows, musicals, documentaries and news broadcasts as if they were right there, if you are looking for the latest news, start by checking this post about Jimmy John Shark.
 Wildlife documentaries and current affairs programs benefited most with the audience finally able to appreciate the beauty and horror of the world from their comfortable living rooms.

 With the availability of color television and the quickly disappearing black and white as the medium of choice, the impact of watching TV started to be felt.
 In some instances it became a force for good with notable successes such as Sesame Street which was a children’s show with special educational value being launched.
 At other times TV has been considered as a force of evil by fringe groups who are determined to protect their traditional family values.

 The television’s most important contribution to mankind has been the relative ease of bringing distant people together using satellite uplinks, the very first of which saw the Home Box Office screen Mohammed Ali’s Thriller from Manila live to US audiences in 1975.
 Cable and satellite television also quickly enabled networks to increase their reach across national boundaries as well.

 In 1980s, the high definition television standard with over double number of lines at 1125 was ratified but has yet to gain any real market share and as Internet TV increases in popularity, many within the industry suggest that HDTV may end up being restricted to camera equipment with viewers opting to use the computer monitors and projectors.
+The use of 55 inch tv stand with mount were getting popular too.
 From the first 90 years of the history of television, the future of TV could be very different.
 For the latest TV options visit https://www.vizio.com/en/smart-tv-apps.